argmin/udacity_follow_me/Report.md

 ![FCN](fcn.jpg)

+The present network built consitsted of 3 layers of encoder and decoder (excluding input and activation) and a `1x1` layer which connected encoder and decoder.

 ### Hyperparameter tuning
 * learning rate = 0.001, higher learning rate didn't perform well where as dropping the learning rate while increasing number of epoch lead to better performance but with increased training time, and hence had to balance this with number of epochs & time taken to train.